SP Newsletters

 • Related Assets

-Because pages were duplicated from previous versions, the structure became reusable without feeling overly rigid.
+Because pages were duplicated from previous versions, the structure became increasingly reusable without becoming overly rigid.

 Instead of asking:

-Less energy went into rebuilding the communication format each month.
-More energy went toward deciding what people actually needed visibility into.
+Less effort went into recreating the communication structure.
+More effort went into deciding what information people needed.

-The Archive Became More Valuable Than I Expected
+The Archive Became More Valuable Than the Newsletter

 Nothing especially sophisticated.

-No complicated taxonomy.
-No formal governance structure.
-Just enough organization that people could reliably find older release information without digging through inboxes or asking around in Teams.
+Just enough structure that people could reliably find older information without searching inboxes or asking around in Teams.

-As the volume of product updates increased, the distinction between “communication” and “documentation” began to blur.
+As the volume of product communication increased, the distinction between communication and documentation started to blur.

 Shopping Cart